-A special congressional supercommittee acknowledged failure Monday in efforts to cut the federal deficit by at least $1.2 trillion, and President Obama warned that he would veto any attempt to undo a resulting round of across-the-board spending cuts.
+A special congressional supercommittee acknowledged failure Monday in efforts to cut the federal deficit by at least $1.2 trillion.

-The failure promptly triggered finger-pointing between Republicans and Democrats.
+The failure, which sets in motion a mechanism for major across-the-board spending cuts, promptly triggered finger-pointing between congressional Republicans and Democrats.

 “After months of hard work and intense deliberations, we have come to the conclusion today that it will not be possible to make any bipartisan agreement available to the public before the committee’s deadline,” the co-chairmen of the panel said in a joint statement.